GoogleChrome/CertificateTransparency/3p_libraries.md

 list.

 **Apps relying on 3rd-party CT enforcement libraries using Google's log list will break if application developers take no action.
-Google is providing tools to allow impacted developers to avoid breakage.**
+Developers should stop using such libraries.
+Google is providing tools to allow impacted developers to avoid breakage as a last resort for non-updateable applications.**

 Applications relying on Chrome's log list for other purposes (e.g. for CT log monitoring) will be unaffected.